Brusand Station

-Brusand Station (Brusand stasjon) is a railway station located at Brusand in the municipality of Hå in Rogaland county, Norway.
-It is located on the Sørland Line.
+Brusand Station (Brusand stasjon) is a railway station located on the Sørland Line at Brusand in Hå Municipality in Rogaland county, Norway.
 The station is served by Jæren Commuter Rail between Stavanger and Egersund.
 The station is 54.17 km south of the city of Stavanger and was opened one year after Jæren Line was completed, in 1879.
 Prior to 1922, the name was simply Bru.